Living Smart And Healthy

 Simply, skip the eggs in the fried rice for a vegan alternative.

-Making fried rice using leftover rice is a great way of using those day-old rice.
+Making fried rice using leftover rice is a great way of using that day-old rice.
 You will need around 4 cups of cooked Jasmine rice.
-Skip the cooking of the rice and follow the recipe discussed as of STOVE TOP THAI FRIED RICE
+Follow Step 3, Step 4 & Step 5, add all the sauces, mix and serve.

 Yes, you can easily freeze this fried rice for up to a month.
 If planning on freezing, skip any egg or meat.